 Did you always know Warm Bodies would be a series of books?

 I always knew there was more to the story and I had the broad outlines in my head but I didn’t originally expect to actually write those other chapters.
 Warm Bodies was my very first published novel so I wasn’t expecting to have the opportunity to do anything as ambitious as a series.
-But when the first book struck a chord, I realized the idea wasn’t as crazy as I thought and I really needed to write this thing to its true conclusion.
+But when the first book struck a chord, I realised the idea wasn’t as crazy as I thought and I really needed to write this thing to its true conclusion.

 What can people expect from the sequel, The Burning World?

 It’s a much bigger book, in terms of both page count and scope.
 Warm Bodies was a very compact story taking place on a small stage but the sequel widens the world a lot.
-It’s a bit like an epic fantasy quest, because R and his gang are setting out into this mostly unknown post-apocalpytic landscape and encountering the mysteries of this strange new reality where things like zombies and walking skeletons are possible.
+It’s a bit like an epic fantasy quest because R and his gang are setting out into this mostly unknown post-apocalyptic landscape and encountering the mysteries of this strange new reality where things like zombies and walking skeletons are possible.
 It also gets much deeper into the characters as their pasts come back to haunt them, particularly R, whose past life won’t stay forgotten.
 The story goes to some pretty crazy places.
 It’s definitely not just a romance anymore.
 It gets real.
 It gets cosmic.

 What has the reaction been like to the new book?

 It’s been a slow burn.
-With very little marketing push and not much attention from the industry I’ve had a weirdly hard time making people aware that it even exists, which has been somewhat baffling considering how popular the first book was.
+With very little marketing push and not much attention from the industry, I’ve had a weirdly hard time making people aware that it even exists, which has been somewhat baffling considering how popular the first book was.
 But the people who have read it seem to be pretty excited about it.
 It has great reviews and very high ratings on Amazon and Goodreads, so that’s been gratifying.
 But the lack of awareness has been frustrating.
 My hope is that the whole series will find its spotlight when the final book, THE LIVING, gets released next year.

 Which did you find easier, writing the prequel to Warm Bodies or the sequel?